Today I want to talk about a class of foods that might prevent breast cancer.

 But for now, I recommend that you find your favorite sofrito recipe online and enjoy it with the many foods of Puerto Rico that feature this versatile condiment, knowing you’re eating the best food group I have found to prevent breast cancer!

-I hope you enjoyed this installment of ElevatorMedicineTM!
+I hope you enjoyed this instalment of ElevatorMedicineTM!